The Corporate Sustainability Reporting Directive (CSRD) is an extension of what you already knew about the Non-Financial Reporting Statement (EINF).

 We explain the main differences between the EINF and CSRD so you can understand how they will affect you.

-CSRD: In comparison, the CSRD significantly broadens the scope of mandatory reporting.
+CSRD Directive: in comparison, the directive significantly broadens the scope of mandatory reporting.
 It no longer applies only to listed companies; large non-listed companies and some medium-sized enterprises that meet the thresholds established by the new directive will also be required to comply.

 If you're not sure whether the CSRD applies to your company, you can read more details in this article.